r4tahir/Shopfiy-Challenge-ImageStore/README.md

 # Growth Potential

-There are many areas for this application to grow - Users can create an image portfolio, you can have images sent to you and add more funds, or you could even share images with your friends !
+There are many areas for this application to grow - Users can create an image portfolios, you can have images sent to you and add more funds, or you could even share images with your friends !
 The possibilities are endless.